psalaets/www-source/src/posts/2017-04-21-angular-component-and-child-selectors.md

 ---
 title: Preserving child selectors in Angular
 layout: post
-meta_description: Angular components without breaking child selectors
+metaDescription: Angular components without breaking child selectors
 ---

 Angular components leave custom elements in the dom and that breaks styles which rely on child selectors.
 Here's a workaround.